 In 1890, they began their work with a modest sewing circle, creating garments for the children of the Stock Yards and the University Settlement.

-By 1894, the women were fully organized and incorporated as “The Service Club”, and their motto, “No one is greater than the service she renders the world,” was adopted.
-Soon the sewing circles were abandoned, and The Service Club’s focus was giving to individuals and families, especially immigrants as Chicago was a major immigration hub of the era.
-Fundraising was accomplished through various means including bazaars, the sale of a SCC cookbook, and an annual revue.
+By 1894, the women were fully incorporated as “The Service Club,” and their motto, “No one is greater than the service she renders the world,” was adopted.

+Since 1890, The Service Club of Chicago has allocated thousands of grants to Chicagoland agencies.
 The goals, determination and mission have not changed in over 130 years.
-Today, The Service Club of Chicago continues to play a major role in the life of the city, and our grants directly impact over 100,000 lives locally every year.
+Today, The Service Club of Chicago continues to play a major role in the life of the city, and our grants directly impact approximately one million lives locally every year.